ray-x/lsp_signature.nvim/README.md

 ```

 This does not mean parameter1 is a string type.
 You can argue that using _parameter1_ or **parameter1**.
-But those are hard to tell as the font rendering in terminal are
+But those are hard to tell as the font rendering in the terminal are
 not as good as web browser

+If lsp server send document/signature in markdown format, then you need to change the decorator setting to "\*\*\*" so it can
+display correctly

 ![lsp_signature_help.gif](https://github.com/ray-x/files/blob/master/img/signature/sigature.gif?raw=true "signature")